New Jersey Social Work Licensing Requirements

 Licensed Clinical Social Worker (LCSW)

-1. Obtain the required experience.
+1. Obtain the required supervised experience.

-5. Receive LCSW license from the Board.
+5. Receive LCSW license from the board.

-Social Work License Reciprocity in New Jersey
+Social Work License by Endorsement in New Jersey

 Licensing Renewal and Continuing Education Information

 All New Jersey social workers must renew their licenses every two years.
 While each license and certification maintains different continuing education requirements, all social workers must complete five hours of continuing education in ethics and three hours related to competence in social and cultural issues.
 Below are the specific continuing education requirements for each social work credential: